 I recently read some letters by Francis Xavier (1506-1552), the great missionary to Asia.
 Before baptising new believers, he made sure that they were exposed to the Apostles’ Creed, the Lord’s Prayer and the Ten Commandments.
 This caused me to begin memorising, meditating on and studying the Apostles’ Creed.
 My main textbook was a series of lectures on the creed given by Karl Barth (Dogmatics in Outline) to German theology students at the end of 1945 when their country was in ruins.
 This book profoundly impacted my understanding of the importance and power of passing on this specific teaching (the Creed) of the early church to a lost and hopeless generation.

-My study resulted in calling together nine young people (aged 14 - 32) for a two day pre/post baptism camp before our next baptism service.
+My study resulted in calling together nine young people (aged fourteen to thirty-two) for a two day pre/post baptism camp before our next baptism service.
 Five of the nine had been baptised already and two were due to be baptised.
 Also on the camp were three parents (including myself) and five grandparents.
 The goal of the camp was to learn and understand the Apostles’ Creed.

 The Apostles’ Creed is traditionally divided into twelve statements (equal to the number of apostles).
 It is the oldest and simplest of the early church creeds and has been translated from the original Latin into many languages.